 6. Items are labeled.

 For students that may have difficulty with sorting and/or labeling, here are some options:

-- Have large leaves already labeled.
+- Have large paper leaves already labeled.
 Students can then choose items out of labeled bins to glue accurately onto the leaf.

 - Have items already sorted in labeled bins.
 Students will choose items, glue them, and then label using the already created label as a guide.